 We also find that the majority of rewiring events were associated with noticeable gene expression and chromatin status changes, but not necessarily with variant-induced motif loss or gain events (Fig. 5A).
 This is consistent with previous discoveries that most non-coding risk variants are not well-explained by the current model \cite{25363779}.
 For example, JUND is a top gainer in CLL.
-The majority of its gained targets in tumor cell lines demonstrate higher gene expression, stronger active and weaker repressive histone modification mark signals.
-We found a similar trend for the rewiring events associated with JUND in liver cancer.
-Related to the mutational burdening of targets, we can formulate the cell-type-specific networks to cell-type-specific hierarchies, as shown in figure XXX.
-Specifically, in blood cancer that the more mutationally burdened TFs actually sit at the bottom of the hierarchy, whereas the TFs that are more associated with driving cancer gene expression tend to be at the top, providing further support that the mutational burdening does not play a driving role of cancer transformation. [[JZ2MG, I strongly suggest to remove the last sentence.
-It does not add much but will intrigue quite a lot of problems during revision]]
+The majority of its gained targets in tumor cell lines demonstrate higher gene expression, stronger active and weaker repressive histone modification mark signals. [[yet few of its binding sites are mutated]] We found a similar trend for the rewiring events associated with JUND in liver cancer.
+Related to this, we can formulate the cell-type-specific networks to cell-type-specific hierarchies, as shown in figure XXX.
+Specifically, in blood cancer the more mutationally burdened TFs actually sit at the bottom of the hierarchy, whereas the TFs that are more associated with driving cancer gene expression tend to be at the top.[[ok]]

 Step-wise prioritization schemes pinpoint deleterious SNVs in cancer

-Summarizing the analysis described above, EN-CODEC consists of numerous annotation resources summarized in figure 6 : (1) a BMR model with matching procedure and a list of regions with higher-than-expected mutations in various cancers, (2) accurate and refined enhancers, promotors and enhancer-target-gene linkages by integrating tens of different functional assays and their comparison with those in ENCODE encyclopedia; (3) extended gene neighborhoods, (4) tumor-normal differential expression and chromatin changes, (5) TF regulatory networks in various formats; (6) TFs’ position in the network hierarchy and their rewiring status; (7) an analogous but less annotated network for RBPs.
+Summarizing the analysis described above, the EN-CODEC resource consists of numerous annotation summarized in figure 6 : (1) a BMR model with matching procedure for relevant functional genomics data and a list of regions with higher-than-expected mutations in a diverse selection of different cancers, (2) accurate and refined enhancers and promotors by integrating tens of different functional assays, including STAR-seq, and their comparison with those in ENCODE encyclopedia; (3) enhancer-target-gene linkages and extended gene neighborhoods, based integrating experimentally determined linkages from HiC and detailed histone mark and expression correlation, (4) tumor-normal differential expression and chromatin changes, (5) TF regulatory networks, both overall and cell type specific; (6) TFs’ position in the network hierarchy and their rewiring status; (7) an analogous but less annotated network for RBPs.
 Collectively, these resources allow us to prioritize key features as being associated with oncogenesis.
 The workflow in Fig. 6A describes this prioritization scheme in a systematic fashion.
 We first search for key regulators that are frequently rewired, located in network hubs or at top of the network hierarchy, or significantly driving expression changes in cancer.
 We then prioritize functional elements that are associated with top regulators, undergo large regulatory changes in terms of expression levels, TF binding, and chromatin status, or are highly mutated in tumors.
 Finally, on a nucleotide level, we can pinpoint impactful SNVs for small-scale functional characterization by their ability to disrupt or create specific binding sites, or which occur in positions under strong purifying selection.